 Why Plans F and G are the gold standard

 Of the 10 available Medigap plans, Plans F and G offer the richest coverage.

-The only difference between Plan F and Plan G now is that Plan F covers the Medicare deductible, which is $183 in 2018, $185 in 2019.
+The only difference between Plan F and Plan G now is that Plan F covers the Medicare Part B deductible amount, which is $185 in 2019.
 Plan F, which typically has higher premiums than Plan G, is currently the most popular plan, chosen by nearly 60% of Medicare recipients.

 Medicare Supplement Plan G, like Plan F, offers generous benefits, including:

 - Medicare Part A coinsurance and hospital costs (up to an additional 365 days after Medicare benefits are used)

 - Part A hospice care coinsurance or copayment